Meeting ‘ Mom with Backpack ‘ from Italy

 On our last evening, we get to experience and learn about more local foods.
 And about the differences in pizzas from around Italy.
 We get to each have one pizza with toppings of our choice.
 Explorason said his “was the best he had ever taste in the world”.

 So we say goodbye for now to our new friends.

 We hope one day we get to invite them to our home.
 Or meet them in some other place in the world.

-Thanks to technology we can remain close – for now.
+Thanks to technology we can stay close – for now.

 And meet again – later.

-She specialises in selling on-line travel accessories that are not readily found in Europe and many are of American standards and styles.
+She specializes in selling online travel accessories that are not readily found in Europe and many are of American standards and styles.

 She can ship to you too.